-Access point #1, Ferris Provincial Park: 474 County Rd.
+Access point #1 (CLOSED FOR THE SEASON), Ferris Provincial Park: 474 County Rd.
 8, Campbellford, Ontario (park fees apply).

 Access point #2, adjacent to Locks 11/12: 15 Trent Dr, Campbellford, Ontario.
 Use this entrance in the winter months (44.2926 N, 77.8011 W)